-Before Google came out with the Panda update in 2011, keyword density used to be one of the most important criteria for ranking web pages on search results.
+Before Google came out with the Panda update in 2011, keyword density was one of the most important criteria for ranking web pages on search results.
 However, it was badly abused by spammers that wanted to appear at the top of Google search results.

 So, Google shifted its ranking criteria towards LSI keywords.
 It removed keyword density as the main ranking factor for a given website.

-LSI (Latent Semantic Indexing) Keywords are words that are closely related to your main keyword phrase.
+LSI (Latent Semantic Indexing) Keywords are words closely related to your main keyword phrase.
 These words are semantically connected.

-For example, the Samsung website accommodates keywords closely related to its products like Galaxy S9, S9, Samsung Computers, Samsung LED TV, and so on.
+For example, the Samsung website accommodates keywords closely related to its products like Galaxy S9, S9, Samsung Computers, Samsung LED TV, etc.

-Moreover, you need to ensure that your content provides value to your target consumer.
-So, besides the seed keyword, you should also use LSI keywords that are closely related to your main keyword.
+Moreover, you must ensure that your content provides value to your target consumer.
+So, besides the seed keyword, you should also use LSI keywords closely related to your main keyword.